AgentMC/Sao19/Translate/En/Part9.md

 "Yeah!"

-Scheta nodded, ran up to the big door and pressed both hands against obsidian panel that covered in sinister carvings. **Gogon**, the door trembled and slightly moved to the inside.
+Scheta nodded, ran up to the big door and pressed both hands against obsidian panel covered in sinister carvings. **Gogon**, the door trembled and slightly moved to the inside.

 "……opened."